bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

         - karma-jasmine-runner@0.9.1: {}
         - deploy-to-bitrise-io@1.3.15: {}

 {% include message_box.html type="info" title="How about using other testing frameworks?" content=" It's worth mentioning that our scanner knows about Jasmin and Karma Jasmine testing solutions.
-If your project uses another test framework/runner, our  scanner will not be able to generate a test workflow (which would be the `primary` workflow), but it will generate a build workflow.
-Since this workflow is the only one generated, it will be the `primary` workflow." %}
+If your project uses another test framework/runner, our  scanner will not be able to generate a test workflow (which would be the `primary` workflow), but it will generate a build workflow instead.
+Since this workflow is the only one generated, it will be called `primary` workflow." %}

 ## Dependencies